 When Is the Best Time to Buy a House in Colorado?

-We talked to Colorado real estate agent Johnna Hall, who works with over 79% more single-family homes than the average agent in her Aurora market.
-Let’s take a look at Hall’s insights and the factors that affect when to buy.
+We talked to Colorado real estate agent Johnna Hall of Live Real Estate, who sells properties 50% faster than the average agent in her Aurora market.
+Let’s examine Hall’s insights and the factors that affect when to buy.

 Inside the Colorado home-buying market

-After two years of incredible growth that included skyrocketing prices and quickly moving inventory, the Colorado real estate market is seeing signs that things are leveling out.
-Across the state, the market is shifting from a hot seller’s market to a more stable, but still seller’s market.
+The pandemic housing boom brought skyrocketing prices and quickly moving inventory to the Colorado real estate market.
+Today, we’re seeing signs that things are leveling out.
+Across the state, conditions are shifting from a hot seller’s market to a more stable seller’s market.

 When is the best time of year to buy a house in Colorado?

 Nationwide, summer is often cited as the most expensive time to buy a house.
 For this reason, many industry publications will advise that you buy in January or February for a better price.
 But in Colorado, the best time to buy depends on your goals and priorities.
-It also depends on the current state of the market, which after the pandemic, is still leveling out.
+It also depends on the state of the market, which is currently being shaped by low inventory and high mortgage rates.

 Colorado Springs